dstreefkerk/dstreefkerk.github.io/_posts/2025-06-30-powershell-scripting-best-practices.md

 * **Use PSScriptAnalyzer and Linting:** Incorporate [**PSScriptAnalyzer**](https://learn.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/overview?view=ps-modules) into your development workflow.
 This tool checks your script against a set of best practice rules (style, performance, etc.).
 Many IDEs (VS Code with the PowerShell extension) will run PSScriptAnalyzer in the background and highlight issues as you code.
 You can also customise the rules by using a settings file to enforce your team's style.
 For enterprise, it's wise to adopt an agreed-upon ruleset (maybe start with PSScriptAnalyzer's default, then adjust).
 Key rules include flagging unused variables, use of aliases, missing help, use of deprecated cmdlets, etc..
 For example, it will warn if you used an alias like `gwmi` instead of `Get-WmiObject`, or if you used `Write-Host` in a script (which is discouraged).
 Treat these warnings as hints to improve.
 Making your code pass a static analysis not only catches potential bugs but also keeps style consistent (Recommended).
 Integrating this into CI (Continuous Integration) is even better – e.g. fail a build if the script doesn't meet certain criteria (like no Severity "Error" rules triggered).

 * **Consistent Style and Formatting:** Establish a coding style guide and stick to it.
 This includes indentation (typically 4 spaces, no tabs), bracket placement, pipeline placement (many style guides put `|` at the start of the next line when line-breaking pipelines), capitalisation (cmdlets and parameters can be written in any case, but consistency improves readability; e.g. always capitalise cmdlet names as they appear).
-The community "PowerShell Practice and Style" guide recommends K\&R style bracing and PascalCase for names, for example.
+The community "PowerShell Practice and Style" guide recommends K&R style bracing and PascalCase for names, for example.
 Choose a convention for where to place curly braces (PowerShell generally puts the opening brace on the same line as the function/if/etc.).
 Ensure blank lines are used to separate logical sections of code, but avoid excessive blank lines.
 Remove any trailing whitespace.
 These might sound trivial, but a clean and uniform code style reduces cognitive load when reading scripts (Recommended).

 * **Scripting vs. Toolmaking Mindset:** Write scripts as if you're writing a tool for someone else – because in enterprises, often others will run or maintain your script.
 That means handle edge cases, produce clear error messages, and avoid interactive prompts unless absolutely necessary.
 Provide examples in your help so others know how to use it.
 Also, **avoid using aliases and positional parameters** in the script itself (use full cmdlet/parameter names).
 Aliases are fine for one-time CLI usage, but in scripts they hurt clarity (PSScriptAnalyzer's *AvoidUsingCmdletAliases* rule will catch many).
 For instance, use `Where-Object` not `%`, `ForEach-Object` not `%{}`, `Select-Object` not `select`, etc., and always use `-ParameterName value` instead of relying on positional order (Recommended).
 This makes the script self-explanatory.